International S series: Class 7-8 trucks

-Second generation (1989–2002)
+Second generation ("Thousand Series"; 1989–2002)

-As a running change during 1989 production, the S-series model line underwent an extensive revision.
-While the cab structure was retained, the interior and exterior underwent a complete redesign.
-To optimize aerodynamics, the model line was given a lower hoodline and closer-fitting fenders (with halogen headlamps and wraparound turn signals).
-An all-new dashboard received a redesigned instrument panel along with a two-spoke steering wheel.
+During 1989 production, the S-series line underwent a substantial model update.
+While the cab structure from 1977 was retained, nearly everything else underwent a complete redesign.
+On nearly all models, the hoodline was lowered and given closer-fitting fenders (with halogen headlamps and integrated turn signals).
+The interior was completely restyled, adopting an electronically-controlled instrument cluster and a two-spoke steering wheel.

 During its production life, the second-generation vehicles had few major changes.
 From 1989 to its 2001 discontinuation, the exterior remained nearly unchanged; in 1992, Navistar changed the design of the instrument panel, updating the entire interior in 1995.

 Models

 For 1989, Navistar split the S-series model line into three distinct model families, all sharing the same cab structure.
-The 4000 series was the medium-duty truck range (the 3000 series bus chassis replaced the "Schoolmaster"), with the 7100/8100 serving as the Class 7/8 tractor series.
-The 2500/2600 severe-service truck were carried over, dropping their S-series badging prefix.
+The S/F-series nomenclature was replaced by the "Thousand Series" nomenclature, bringing it in line with its 9000-series (Transtar conventional/COE) and 5000-series (Paystar) Class 8 trucks.
+The previous 1600-1800 trucks became the 4000-series Class 6-7 trucks (its Schoolmaster bus chassis variant becoming the 3000-series); the 1900-2300 were replaced by the 7000/8000-series.
+The 2500/2600 severe-service trucks continued, but dropped their S-series badging prefix.

 Class 5-7 trucks

 Replacing the S1600 through S1900, the 4000 series was again produced in a number of configurations, with single and tandem rear axles, 4x4/6x6 drive options.
-Produced exclusively with diesel engines, the 4000 series was produced with the IDI V8 and DT360/DT466 engines.
+Produced exclusively with diesel engines, the 4000 series was produced with IDI and T444E V8s and DT-series I6 engines.